scriptrdotio/eurotech_starter/README.md

 ## Configure the application

-### Create a sub-domain for your scriptr account
+### Create a sub-domain for your scriptr.io account

-If you do not already have a sub-domain: from your [scriptr workspace](https://www.scriptr.io/workspace), click on your username then select **Account**
+If you do not already have a sub-domain: from your [scriptr.io workspace](https://www.scriptr.io/workspace), click on your username then select **Account**
 - Select the **Sub-domain** tab
-- Enter a name for your sub-domain (it has to be unique, scriptr will reject names that already exist)
+- Enter a name for your sub-domain (it has to be unique, scriptr.io will reject names that already exist)
 - click on close

 ### Create channels

-Channels are used by scriptr as abstractions of publish/subscribe mechanisms.
+Channels are used by scriptr.io as abstractions of publish/subscribe mechanisms.
 We will create two channels:

 - The **eurotech** channel will be used to convey any message received on the Everyware topic we are subscribed to, to our application
 - The **responseChannel** channel will be used to publish data to our dashboard in real-time

-From your [scriptr workspace](https://www.scriptr.io/workspace), click on your username in the top right corner of the screen:
+From your [scriptr.io workspace](https://www.scriptr.io/workspace), click on your username in the top right corner of the screen:
 - Click on Settings then select the **Channels** tab
 - In the dialog, expand +Add Channel
 - Enter a name for your channel (eurotech)